Designer Bias in Inclusive Design

 Bias Questionnaire score for objective questions and Thematic Analysis for subjective questions which enabled us to understand user attitudes, user choices and unconscious bias that may occur.
 It also helped us think about diversity of ideas and bias.

-• Card Design
+• Design of Cards

 The bias cards were designed based on the Microsoft Inclusive design toolkit theme (Purpose, Materials, Activities) and Design Heuristics cards (pictorial representation of the bias) to better inform users about each bias.

-• Toolkit Validation
+• Validation of Toolkit

-• Results Evaluation
+• Evaluation of Results

 Comparative Analysis between Group A (Microsoft ‘Ideate’ phase cards) and Group B (Bias cards and Microsoft ‘Ideate’ phase cards.
 This helped us understand that there are notable differences in each group with regards to number of ideas generated, diversity of the ideas and bias before ideation as well